Infection Control Annual Statement 2024

 Purpose

-This annual statement will be generated each year in accordance with the requirements of The Health and Social Care Act 2008 Code of Practice on the prevention and control of infections and related guidance.
+This annual statement will be generated each year in accordance with the requirements of of National Standards of Health Cleanliness 2021.
 It summarises:

 Infection Prevention and Control (IPC) Lead